ashirk94/ashirk94/README.md

 - 💬 Ask me about Web Development and Data Structures
 - 📫 How to reach me: ashirk94@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I eat nails for breakfast, without any milk
+- ⚡ Fun fact: I went to a Japanese Immersion School growing up